PDC-support/hpc-intro-retired/_episodes/01-linux.md

 #### What's a UNIX process?

-- To understand a shell, let's first understand what processes are.
+- To understand a shell, and what happens when we run commands, let's first understand what processes are.
-- All programs are a process: process is a program in action.
+- All programs are processes: a process is a program in action.
 - Processes have:

   - Process ID (integer)